streamnative/pulsar-hub/logging/pulsar-beat-output/v0.1.0/pulsar-beat-output.md

 This section describes how to install the Pulsar Beat output plugin.

-Download the Pulsar Beat output from [here](https://github.com/streamnative/pulsar-beat-output/releases/tag/v0.1.0).
+Download the Pulsar Beat output plugin from [here](https://github.com/streamnative/pulsar-beat-output/releases/tag/v0.1.0).

-# Usage by self build
+# Usage

 This section gives an example about how to use the Pulsar Beat output to capture information about the Filebeat.